hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Issues multiple NFT instances at once.
 A maximum of 10 tokens can be issued by calling this action (there are some caveats however, see [locked token restrictions](#locked-token-restrictions) above).
 Issuance fees & other issuing behavior is same as for the issue action above.
 * requires active key: yes

-* can be called by: Steem account or smart contract on the authorized list of issuing accounts/contracts for the NFT in question
+* can be called by: Hive account or smart contract on the authorized list of issuing accounts/contracts for the NFT in question

 * parameters:
   * instances (array of object): a list of parameters for each token to be issued, as described above for the issue action